oa-333/dbgutil/README.md

-# dbgutil Library
+# libdbg Library

-Dbgutil is a simple library for common software debug utilities in C++,
+libdbg is a simple library for common software debug utilities in C++,
 with special focus on stack traces including file and line information.
 Supported platforms are: